ZhiyuanLck/excel2tex/README.md

 You should obey some rules of how to create a table that can be successfully converted:

-1. The height of every merged cell must be greater than the number of lines in your text.
+- The height of every merged cell must be not less than the number of lines in your text.
-2. Make sure that the height of every merged cell that cross rows is **even**.
-3. Make sure that any two merged cell that cross rows do not intersect vertically, i.e., they have no cells sharing the same row.
-4. Make the size of the merged cell suitable, i.e., do not give more space than that you need.

 ## Example